-2 Note that the 2020-21 readmission counts are lower as only the first nine months of data were considered due to the longest readmission interval being 90 days.
-National Pricing Model
+&lt;sup>2 Note that the 2021 22 readmission counts may, in part, be lower due to the fact that only the first nine months of data were considered.
+The observation period in 2021-22 is restricted because the longest readmission interval is 90 days.